 5. St Alban Wood Street

 St Alban Wood Street.
 Offa, King of Mercia, was believed to have had a palace on this site which included a chapel.
 Offa founded the abbey of St Albans (named after St Alban, who had been Britain’s first martyr) in 793 and subsequently, a number of churches were dedicated to St Alban in the City.
 The church was rebuilt by Wren after the Great Fire and was destroyed in the blitz leaving only the perpendicular, elegantly pinnacled tower, now marooned on a traffic island in the middle of Wood Street.

 Wood Street EC2

 6. St Alphage London Wall

 St Alphage London Wall.
 St Alfege was Archbishop of Canterbury from 1006.
-In 1012 he was martyred by the Danes at Greenwich when he refused to allow a ransom to be paid for his release.
-The church was built in around 1013.
-It was demolished in the 16th century, rebuilt in the 17th, escaped the Great Fire, was demolished and rebuilt in 1777, and finally pulled down in 1923, leaving only the porch and part of the tower standing.
-The porch was badly burnt in the blitz, and what remains after nearly a thousand years of history is now huddled forlornly between the traffic and the concrete walkways of London Wall.
+In 1012 he was martyred by the Danes at Greenwich when he refused to pay a ransom for his release.
+The church was built around 1013.
+It was demolished in the 16th century, rebuilt in the 17th, escaped the Great Fire, was destroyed and rebuilt in 1777, and finally pulled down in 1923, leaving only the porch and part of the Tower standing.
+The patio was severely burnt in the blitz.
+So after nearly a thousand years of history, what remains is now huddled forlornly between the traffic and the concrete walkways of the London Wall.